lavary/laravel-menu/README.md

 ?>
 ```

-You can also add sub items directly using `pid` key:
+It is possible to add sub items directly using `pid` key:

 ```php
 <?php